Video Resume: Will It Help You Get Hired Faster?

 “It’s hard to get to know someone from just a document, so a video resume allows us to get a feel for their personality and demeanor,” says Pierce.
 “This makes it more likely for us that the candidates we choose to bring in for interviews will be a good fit for our company.”

-Jack Underwood, CEO and co-founder of Circuit, a delivery routing and tracking SaaS, talked about the challenges of video resumes with his company.
+Jack Underwood, CEO and co-founder of a delivery routing and tracking SaaS, talked about the challenges of video resumes with his company.

 “Unfortunately, video resumes don’t work well with our ATS, which screens written resume documents to help narrow down our candidates,” he said.
 “We’d still accept a video resume to supplement a regular resume, but it likely wouldn’t make much of a difference in the grand scheme of our hiring process unless we were struggling to narrow down similarly qualified candidates to shortlist for interviews.”

 Video resumes can also open employers up to several other potential pitfalls: “Video resumes can be a DEIB (Diversity, Equity, Inclusion, and Belonging) nightmare, especially for businesses implementing blind hiring processes,” said Underwood.
+“Since getting a visual of a candidate feeds hiring managers visual clues about their age, race, gender, and other diverse qualities, it can increase the bias that underrepresented groups already experience.”

-“With video resumes, a bias simply comes into play earlier in the hiring process,” said Donovan.
 “The same bias would be there during the first interview, so it just manifests itself earlier because of the video resume.
-Unfortunately, in this scenario, the bias would likely prevent the candidate from making it through another round, so the bias is expressed earlier still ends in the same outcome — a candidate not getting a fair chance at any part of the process.”
+Unfortunately, in this scenario, the bias would likely prevent the candidate from making it through another round, so the bias is expressed earlier but still ends in the same outcome — a candidate not getting a fair chance at any part of the process.”

-To avoid this, hiring managers must be reminded that they’re only evaluating the video resume based on skills, qualifications, and culture fit — not the candidate’s personal qualities.
+To avoid this, hiring managers must be reminded that they’re only evaluating the video resume based on skills, qualifications, and culture fit—not the candidate’s personal qualities.

 “It’s helpful to provide training on avoiding bias in hiring so that the hiring manager is equipped with tools to evaluate candidates with an open mind,” says Donovan.

-Stanislav Khilobochenko, VP of customer services at Clario, a consumer-focused cybersecurity company, reads hundreds of resumes a year.
+Stanislav Khilobochenko, VP of customer services at a consumer-focused cybersecurity company, reads hundreds of resumes a year.
 He says job seekers should only submit a video resume or link to a video portfolio if requested as part of the application by the hiring team.
 If not, their videos may be ignored.

 “A video attachment will be a huge file to download, which is right away a turnoff,” says Khilobochenko.
 “Even if it’s included as a QR code or a link, it’s probably not going to be viewed unless you are already a top candidate.
 Even as someone hiring for customer service roles, I would find an uninvited video to be a little odd and more of a speedbump in our established standard operating procedures.”